 Durable Matt Emulsion

 I’ll take you through your choices now.
 Crown have Clean Extreme, Johnstone’s have acrylic durable and Dulux have Diamond.
 It may also be worth looking at Tikkurila Optiva 5 too.
-In my humble opinion, Crown Clean Extreme is the best durable matt emulsion on the market, closely followed by Optiva 5.
+In my humble opinion, Crown Clean Extreme is the best durable matt emulsion out of the BIG 3.
+Teknos Pro 5 is a very good product, and more durable than any of the mainstream products.

 Acrylic Eggshell Emulsion